Dual2Core/Snake-in-C/README.md

-# Snake-in-C
+# Snake-in-Cpp
-Simple snake in C
+Simple snake in Cpp

 Commented in polish language.
 However, all var and function names are written in english, so it will not be hard to understand the code.